zbjob/EIRES/README.md

 All datasets are in `data` directory.
 We build separate directories for synthetic datasets, bushfire detection datasets and google cluster monitoring datasets.

 #### Synthetic datasets
 They are in `data/sythetic_datasets/` with two synthetic data generators implemented by `Uniform_generator.cpp` and `Zipf_generator.cpp`.
-As their names suggest, they generate payload value of event stream based on uniform and Zipf disributions respectively.
+As their names suggest, they generate payload value of event streams based on uniform and Zipf disributions respectively.

 #### Bushfire detection datasets
 #### Cluster monitoring datasets